rafacmartins/rafacmartins.github.io/_pages/field_work.md

 ---

 During my undergrad time I've done a few of field work.
-Below you can see some beautiful pictures.
+Below you can see some beautiful pictures of those opportunities.

 ### SAMBAR 3 Cruise - Offshore of Brazil and Uruguay coast (July-August 2022)